Yamsafer/reflow/README.md

 ## Current Features:
 Create Mocha flows for true E2E Testing.
-- Test Flow
+- Test Flows
 - Subflows
 - Forking Subflows
 - Conditional subflows
+- Analyze mode
 - Multi-Threaded runtime
-- Analyze mode
 - Tags

 ## Future:
+- Selenium and Appium
 Create an http server for reflow, this will enable multiple things:
 - A UI for the tests
 - A place to see the documentation for the APIs